 - 2.5.1 Arrangements for any Pre-Games training/practice shall be made at the discretion of the Organising Committee. - 2.5.2 Competition venues should be made available, wherever possible, to the competing Member Island Teams for training at least 2 days prior to the Opening Ceremony of the Games or if this is not possible at least 2 days prior to the start of the competition. - 2.5.3 There will be no training for Sporting Clay (see 5.1.3)

 2.6 Draws

-The draw will be undertaken by the Organising Committee with assistance from the Technical Committee
+The draw will be undertaken by the Organising Committee with assistance from the Technical Committee be used to shoot both Disciplines.

 2.7 Venues